FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 The platform FlexMeasures strives on the data you feed it.
 Let's demonstrate how you can get data into FlexMeasures using the API.
 This is where FlexMeasures gets connected to your system as a smart backend and helps you build smart energy services.

 We will show how to use the API endpoints for POSTing data.
-You can call these in regular intervals (through scheduled scripts in your system, for example), so that FlexMeasures is always integrated with the recent data.
-Of course, these endpoints can also be used to load historic data into FlexMeasures, so that the forecasting models have enough data history to work with.
+You can call these at regular intervals (through scheduled scripts in your system, for example), so that FlexMeasures always has recent data to work with.
+Of course, these endpoints can also be used to load historic data into FlexMeasures, so that the forecasting models have access to enough data history.

-.. note:: For the purposes of forecasting and scheduling, it is often advisable to use a higher resolution than most metering services keep.
+.. note:: For the purposes of forecasting and scheduling, it is often advisable to use a less fine-grained resolution than most metering services keep.
 For example, while such services might measure every ten seconds, FlexMeasures will usually do its job no less effective if you feed it data with a resolution of five minutes.
 This will also make the data integration much easier.
-Keep also in mind that many data sources like weather forecasting or markets can have data resolutions of an hour, anyway.
+Keep in mind that many data sources like weather forecasting or markets can have data resolutions of an hour, anyway.

 .. contents:: Table of contents
     :local: